-Herein are some excellent B&W photographs taken by professional photographers.
+Herein are some excellent Black-and-White photographs taken by professional photographers.
 The trains, stations, equipment and people are well-maintained.

 Railroads stir commerce and profoundly impact business, but they also shape communities.
 The management of the Chicago, Burlington & Quincy Railroad was acutely aware of the impact their railroad had on the region it served.
 In 1948 the CB&Q commissioned professional photojournalists Russell Lee and Esther Bubley to document the influence of the Burlington Route on the communities it traversed.